Abuja airport shutdown 'hugely embarrassing'

 There is cautious optimism within the travel industry that the arrangement can work.

-"The option we were given was Kaduna and we did not have a choice but to run with it," says Bankole Bernard, President of the National Association of Nigerian Travel Agencies (NANTA).
+"The option we were given was Kaduna and we did not have a choice but to run with it," says Bankole Bernard, president of the National Association of Nigerian Travel Agencies (NANTA).
 "However, all the facilities to make Kaduna operate like a standard airport have been provided, the inspection has been done, the airlines are on deck and making the best of this alternative."

 Domestic carriers have agreed to use Kaduna, but many international carriers will not.
-British Airways, Turkish Airlines, Lufthansa are among the airlines to decline the alternative airport, citing security and infrastructure concerns.
+British Airways, Turkish Airlines, and Lufthansa are among the airlines to decline the alternative airport, citing security and infrastructure concerns.

 'Lasting damage'